 - Crews are allowed and welcomed on the course.

 50K - Pacers (only one permitted the entire event) are allowed in the 50K and can join their runner only at the start finish line after the first loop.

 Pacers are not allowed in the 28K, ½ Marathon, and 10K distances.

 Drop & Finish line Bags

-Runners in the 50K may leave a drop bag at South Gate Rd Aid Station.
+All Runners may leave a drop bag at Start Finish Aid Station.
 Please put name on it.
 Number not necessary as we have a small field.
 All runners may leave drop bags at the Finish Area of Mitchell Canyon Start/Finish area with any personal needs.
 Please note we will provide an area and do our best to safe guard them.
 We will not be responsible for the loss of personal items due to theft or misplacement.